 The Dole Institute offers students of all ages and their teachers opportunities to grow their understanding of our country’s history and the democratic process, and opportunities to engage with politics and government at all levels.
 Become a leader in your community and make a difference.

 The Robert and Elizabeth Dole Archives and Special Collections is one of the largest Congressional archives in the country, documenting the lives and careers of Senators Bob and Elizabeth Dole.
 Manuscripts, photographs, film, objects, and other unique materials document a wide range of topics central to the political, social, and cultural history of 20th century America and beyond.

-The Dole Institute Student Advisory Board is a group of KU students united by common interests in community service, government, and politics.
-Together, we broaden our understanding of the U.S. and the world at large through discussions and events on all topics that intersect politics.
+Open to all students at the University of Kansas, the Dole Institute Student Advisory Board brings members of the Jayhawk community together who share common interests in community service, government, and politics.
+Together, they broaden our understanding of the U.S. and the world at large through discussions and events on all topics that intersect politics.

 Robert “Bob” Joseph Dole found strength in a modest Midwestern background to overcome devastating war wounds and become a towering figure in American politics.

 The Dole Institute is committed to universal accessibility in all programs and resources.
 We are in the process of making all of our web projects fully accessible.
 An accessible version of the material represented on this site will be made available upon request.
 Please contact us at firstname.lastname@example.org to request the material be made available in an accessible format, or for general assistance.